BlueBrain/nexus/src/main/paradox/docs/tutorial/knowledge-graph/querying-knowledge-graph-elasticsearch.md

 ## Overview

 The goal of this notebook is to learn how to connect to an Elasticsearch view and run queries against it.
-It is not a tutorial about the Elasticsearch DSL language for which many well written [learning resources are available](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html) are available.
+It is not a tutorial about the Elasticsearch DSL language for which many well written [learning resources are available](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html).

 ## What you'll build